brillcp/SwiftPokedex/README.md

 This sample app demonstrates:

-+ RIB architecture 🏛
++ Compositional layout for table and collection views 💾
 + Network capabilities using Combine ⚡️
-+ Data driven table and collection views 💾
 + Async image download and caching 🏞
-+ Swift dot syntax ✏️
-+ Custom navigation bar 🧭
++ Custom navigation bar and tabbar 🧭
++ Custom view transition 📲
++ Infinite scrolling 📜
++ RIB architecture 🏛
 + Custom fonts 📖
-+ Infinite scrolling 📜

 It downloads an array of Pokemon and displays them in a grid.
 The most dominant color of the Pokemon sprite is detected and shown in the UI.
 It also shows a list of the most common items.